 This category covers the misuse of a platform feature or failure to use platform security controls.
 It might include Android intents, platform permissions, misuse of TouchID, the Keychain, or some other security control that is part of the mobile operating system.

-This severe risk covers all cases where the mobile phone has fallen in the hands of a cyber criminal, who can either gain physical access to the stolen device or enter into it using malware or a repackaged app.
+This severe risk covers all cases where the mobile phone has fallen into the hands of a cybercriminal, who can either gain physical access to the stolen device or enter into it using malware or a repackaged app.